A simplex-type algorithm for continuous linear programs with constant coefficients: M-CLP pivots

 In case (d), if $x_k$ has become free and $x_k^\bullet$ is basic, or if $q_j$ has become free and $q_j^\bullet$ is basic, then no variable leaves the basis and there is no pivot.
 We classify this case as a pivot of type I. Otherwise $\bv=\bp_k^0$ or $\bv=\bu_j^N$ respectively.

-\paragraph{Determine the type of boundary pivot and the entering variable} We have following possibilities: \begin{compactitem}[-] \item If $\bv$ is a primal (or a dual) variable, examine the dual (or the primal) variables which are $\bw^* = 0$.
-If any of them has a non-zero pivot element (i.e. if $\bv$ is in row $i$ and $\bw^*$ is in column $j$, the element $\hbA_{ij}$) then this is a type I pivot. \item Otherwise the entering variable $\bw$ is determined, as in standard LP, by the ratio test: \begin{itemize} \item If there is a single candidate variable $\bw$ to enter with ratio $>0$ then we have a pivot of type II and $\bw$ is the entering variable. \item If there are multiple candidates to enter with ratio $>0$, then there are several variables shrinking to $0$ on the $\W$ side.
+\paragraph{Determine the type of boundary pivot and the entering variable} We have the following possibilities: \begin{compactitem}[-] \item If $\bv$ is a primal (or a dual) variable, examine the dual (or the primal) variables which are $\bw^* = 0$.
+If any of them has a non-zero pivot element (i.e. if $\bv$ is in row $i$ and $\bw^*$ is in column $j$, the element $\hbA_{ij}$) then this is a type I pivot. \item Otherwise the entering variable $\bw$ is determined, as in standard LP, by the ratio test (this is the ratio test of the simplex method of linear programming, to determine which variable becomes tight and leaves the primal or the dual basis). \begin{itemize} \item If there is a single candidate variable $\bw$ to enter with ratio $>0$ then we have a pivot of type II and $\bw$ is the entering variable. \item If there are multiple candidates to enter with ratio $>0$, then there are several variables shrinking to $0$ on the $\W$ side.
 This indicates that there is a multiple collision from the $\W$ side.
-We discuss multiple collisions in Section \ref{sec.general}. \end{itemize} \end{compactitem}
+We discuss multiple collisions in Appendix \ref{sec.general}. \end{itemize} \end{compactitem}